zachvalenta/jvns.ca/source/_posts/2015-11-21-why-you-should-understand-a-little-about-tcp.markdown

 A little background: NSQ is a queue that you send to messages to.
 The way you publish a message is to make an HTTP request on localhost.
 It really should not take **40 milliseconds** to send a HTTP request to localhost.
 Something was terribly wrong.
 The NSQ daemon wasn't under high CPU load, it wasn't using a lot of memory, it didn't seem to be a garbage collection pause.
 Help.

 Then I remembered an article I'd read a week before called [In search of performance - how we shaved 200ms off every POST request](https://gocardless.com/blog/in-search-of-performance-how-we-shaved-200ms-off-every-post-request/).
-In that article, they talk about why every one of their POST requests were taking 200 extra seconds.
+In that article, they talk about why every one of their POST requests were taking 200 extra milliseconds.
 That's.. weird.
 Here's the key paragraph from the post

 ### Delayed ACKs & TCP_NODELAY